DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/30 Validation/10 Permissions.md

 The widget also allows you to specify the following restrictions:

 - [allowedFileExtensions](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/#allowedFileExtensions) option - Specifies file extensions allowed for display and upload in the **FileManager** widget.
-The widget fails to upload and displays the error message if a user tries to upload a file with restricted extension.
+The widget fails to upload and displays the error message if a user tries to upload files with restricted extensions.

     ![DevExtreme File Manager - Allowed File Extension](/images/FileManager/allowed-file-extension-error-message.png)